rishi23437/ByteMeCLI/Notes.md

 (UPDATE this EVERYTIME YOU STOP WORKING: write down what to do next)

 # Work log
-### Admin: Menu Management
+### Admin Functionalities
-- Order Management - Admin
+- Order Management
-- KUCH AISA KARO, JIS SE ORDERS SHOULD ONLY CONTAIN PENDING ORDERS.
-After completing, cancelling, or denying an order, the order should be REMOVED FROM orders, and ADDED TO CUSTOMER HISTORY
+- Make some sort of date system(could change in any way you want) to generate daily sales report.

+### Customer Fucntionalities
+- Paying to become VIP                                      DONE
+- Browse Menu functionalities                               DONE

 # Note
 - KUCH AISA KARO, JIS SE ORDERS SHOULD ONLY CONTAIN PENDING ORDERS.
-After completing, cancelling, or denying an order, the order should be REMOVED FROM orders, and ADDED TO CUSTOMER HISTORY
+After completing, cancelling, or denying an order, the order should be REMOVED FROM orders, and ADDED TO CUSTOMER HISTORY.
+DONE
 - Wherever you can take input with Strings(maybe y/n), prefer that over integers
 - For each item, you SHOULD MAKE DIFFERENT OBJECTS:
   - Item should be identified by its name, and an object should be in the menu(special request = null)